 Montclair was Mercury’s top-of-the-line series and brand new for 1955.
 And within that series was the Sun Valley moved from the Monterey series – a convertible influenced hardtop that was first introduced the previous year.

-The downside of the plexiglass top is that it would cause a heat buildup inside the car.
+The downside of the plexiglass top is that it would cause a heat buildup inside the car – it does look fantastic though!

 The Montclair sat slightly lower than other Mercurys giving it a more sporty look.

-Further options on this particular car include power steering ($108) and power brakes ($45).
+Further options on this particular car include, power windows, powered bench seat, power steering ($108) and power brakes ($45).

 Mercury made just 1,787 Montclair Sun Valley cars for the 1955 model year.
 They had a base price of $2,712 and were exactly the same price as the convertible.
-Sadly the Sun Valley wasn't to last and it was discontinued the following year.
+Sadly the Sun Valley wasn’t to last and it was discontinued that year.